duck-web-dev/smart-queue/README.md

-# ⚙ SmartQueue Library
+# ⚙ Smart Queue Library

-SmartQueue is a Python library that provides a simple queue of tasks that can be executed asynchronously.
+Smart Queue is a Python library that provides a simple queue of synchronous tasks.
 This library is built on top of Python's built-in `queue` module and is useful when you want to perform multiple tasks that can cause race conditions or I/O conflicts.

 ## Installation